 - "Fiber aids digestion."

-- Unsubstantiated Claims: Any performance or benefit claim not supported by rigorous scientific evidence.
+- Any performance claim not supported by solid science

-- Focus on General Well-being: Frame benefits around supporting overall health, wellness, and normal bodily functions.
+- Focus on General Well-being: Talk about supporting overall health and normal bodily functions, not treating specific conditions.

-- Use the Required Disclaimer: Clearly state: "These statements have not been evaluated by the Food and Drug Administration.
+- Use the Required Disclaimer: The one that says: "These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease."

-- Substantiate Every Claim: Have the scientific evidence on file before making any structure/function claim.
+- Back Up Every Claim: Have scientific evidence ready before you make any structure/function claim.

-- Be Transparent: Clearly list all ingredients, nutritional facts, and serving sizes.
-Ensure your product label is fully compliant with FDA regulations.
+- Be Transparent: List ingredients, nutrition facts, and serving sizes clearly.
+Make sure your label meets FDA rules.